athento/athento-imaging/docs/manuals/lines_detection_p.md

 #lines_detection_p.py

-This script allow to perform several operations in documents that contain lines.
+This module allow to perform several operations in documents that contain lines.
 It is based on the Probabilistic Hough Line Transform implemented on OpenCV.

 There is no need of a get_line_coordinates in this module as the lines are